 The filter options (FILTER_) narrow down the goals to receive the action.
 If no filters are specified, then the goal import will act on goals based only on the ID, GUID and SUBGUID ids.
 The behavior of the filter fields depends on the action being performed.

-- The filter fields determine what goals will receive the goal.
+For add actions - The filter fields determine what goals will receive the goal.
 Each goal that receives the new goal will be assigned the GUID for the goal.
 If an employee already has a goal in their goal plan with the SAME GUID, then that employee will NOT receive a second copy of the goal and a warning message will be displayed saying how many employees did not receive a goal.
 This behavior will allow a company to rerun an import say monthly to make sure that employees who are captured by the filter receive the goal.
 NOTE: It is up to the import creator to keep goals with the same GUID in synch or run the risk of having different versions of the same goal.

-- All goals that match the given GUID, SUBGUID and filter fields are updated.
+For update and delete actions - All goals that match the given GUID, SUBGUID and filter fields are updated.
 This means that if a GUID or SUBGUID are not given for an action, no update or delete will occur.

-Some examples of how the actions are applied based on the ID, GUID, SUBGUID and FILTER fields : An add action has a GUID but no filters - All employee receive the goal. : An add action has a GUID and a filter - All employees that match the filter receive the goal.
+Some examples of how the actions are applied based on the ID, GUID, SUBGUID and FILTER fields Example 1: An add action has a GUID but no filters - All employee receive the goal.
+Example 2: An add action has a GUID and a filter - All employees that match the filter receive the goal.
 If an employee who should receive the goal already has an existing goal with the same GUID; then that employee will not receive the goal.
-This implies that the goal may be added to some employees (who did not previously have the goal and would not be added to other employees (who already have the goal). : An update action has identified a GUID but no filters - All goals with the GUID will be updated. : An update action has identified a GUID and a filter for department - All the goals that match the GUID which are in a specific department are updated.
+This implies that the goal may be added to some employees (who did not previously have the goal and would not be added to other employees (who already have the goal).
+Example 3: An update action has identified a GUID but no filters - All goals with the GUID will be updated.
+Example 4: An update action has identified a GUID and a filter for department - All the goals that match the GUID which are in a specific department are updated.

 Import File Processing